 It’s when things start to slide off the rails that a gal needs a little help.
 Fortunately, a Femme Fatale troubleshooting guide exists in the 1946 film noir The Locket.

 The Locket is the kind of film that doesn’t follow the rules.
 For example, it embeds flashbacks within flashbacks, and presents so many plot twists that a person ought to wear a seatbelt when viewing it.
 (At one point, we nearly jumped from our chair and involuntary exclaimed, “GET OUT!”)

 The plot, briefly: On the day of his wedding, a wealthy young man is visited by a stranger (Brian Aherne) who claims to be the ex-husband of the bride-to-be (Laraine Day).
 The stranger relates a troubling story about this woman, one that involves yet another man from her past (Robert Mitchum).

 The film revolves around the wholesome-looking Day, who gives an incredible performance as a woman who knows how to play all the angles.
 This makes her one of the great Femme Fatale figures, because she has Technique.
 She is able to remove herself from sticky situations by ducking behind innocent bystanders.

 Let’s examine Day’s technique.
 Are your pencils sharpened?
 Let us begin.

 1. Always deflect blame.
 This is easier if you have a man who can absorb it for you.
 Remember, nothing is ever your fault.

 2. Don’t flinch if an unwanted old flame suddenly reappears.
-Glue a big happy smile on your face and say how thrilled you are to see him.
+Apply your prettiest smile to your face and say how thrilled you are to see him.
 Ask him to stay for a drink.
 Show everyone that you are the Bigger Person.